hunicus/awesome-citadel/README.md

 _Resources_

-- [Plastic Defense](https://www.popularfront.co/3D) - documentary about 3D-printed firearms in Europe and the decentralised network behind them
+- [Plastic Defense](https://www.popularfront.co/3D) - documentary about 3D-printed firearms in Europe and the decentralised network behind them [video documentary]

 **[`^        back to top        ^`](#)**